 Many of the investments made by PMT are in comingled/pooled fund structures that are not regularly traded on a public exchange thus necessitating periodic valuations.
 For those pooled funds that make private market investments (e.g. private equity) the valuations are performed on a periodic basis by the investment manager (generally at least quarterly).
 Investments in these pooled funds are held by the PMT at their latest reported net asset value and adjusted for known cash receipts and distributions subsequent to the reporting date.
-Investments in other pooled funds are held by PMT at their last reported net asset value and adjusted, if necessary, for the estimated return of the fund up to the valuation date.
-All pooled funds provide independently audited financial statements on an annual basis.
+Investments in other pooled funds are held by PMT at their last reported net asset value and adjusted return of the fund up to the valuation date.
+Pooled funds typically provide independently audited financial statements on an annual basis.